optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_scale_optimization_problems.rst

 nonlinear functions, it does not guarantee optimal scaling anywhere else.

-In practice, we do not take the exact gradient, but a numerical gradient calculated with a very large step size (compared to the rule of thumb for optimal step sizes for numerical derivatives which is based on the magnitude of the parameter values at which the derivative is taken).
+In practice, we do not take the exact gradient, but a numerical gradient calculated with a very large step size (100 times larger than the rule of thumb for optimal step sizes by default).
 This is more robust for noisy or wiggly functions.

 Advantages